Tuesday, September 14, 2004

 So sadly, it looks like The Onion has, yet again, gotten it more right than many in the so-called "real media":

-Bush Campaign More Thought Out Than Iraq War
+Bush Campaign More Thought Out Than Iraq Warfrom the "News in Brief" column.

 WASHINGTON, DC—Military and political strategists agreed Monday that President Bush's re-election campaign has been executed with greater precision than the war in Iraq.
 "Judging from the initial misrepresentation of intelligence data and the ongoing crisis in Najaf, I assumed the president didn't know his ass from his elbow," said Col. Dale Henderson, a military advisor during the Reagan Administration.
 "But on the campaign trail, he's proven himself a master of long-term planning and unflinching determination.
 How else can you explain his strength in the polls given this economy?"
 Henderson said he regrets having characterized Bush's handling of the war as "incompetent," now that he knows the president's mind was simply otherwise occupied.